faridahasx/Cryptocurrency-Trading-Signals-API/README.md

 # FastAPI - Cryptocurrency Trends API
-In this API, users can create profiles and add cryptocurrencies to their watchlist to get the trend signals.
+In this API, users can create profiles and add cryptocurrencies to their watchlist to follow the trends.

 #### Bullish
 - Price is above ichimoku conversion line